 Logs, poles, branches, and other items that you are able to use to create room for your sloth to climb on must be positioned within reach of each other since sloths do not jump from tree to tree like lemurs and monkeys.

-- Find a few exotics vets in your area that will treat your sloth in case he gets sick.
-Not every vet, especially exotics vets, are available at all times, so it is a good idea to have a list of vets to call when you have a problem in case your regular vet is not available.
+Find a few exotics vets in your area that will treat your sloth in case it gets sick.
+Not every vet (especially an exotics vet) is available at all times, so it is a good idea to have a list of vets to call when you have a problem in case your regular vet is not available.
 Sloths in captivity can be afflicted with nutritional issues, digestive problems, respiratory problems, and physical injuries.
 Nutritional problems are the most prevalent as it is quite difficult to replicate a sloth's natural diet in captivity.